 Nathan’s other hobbies include playing guitar, piano and golf.
 Nathan plans to study medicine and hopes to become a physician.

 Courtney Zoschke Kinesiology Intern

 Courtney joined the team in September 2017.
-She is currently working towards completion of her BSc Kinesiology degree from the University of Victoria.
+She is in her final year working towards completion of her BSc Kinesiology degree from the University of Victoria.
 Her passion for kinesiology originated from involvement in competitive sport and a general interest in the human body including the mechanisms by which chronic disease and pathology occur.

 Throughout the years, she has considered many potential career paths in the area of health care and believes that she will be most satisfied in a profession that allows her to directly improve the quality of life of those dealing with chronic pathologies.

 Courtney volunteered at CHANGEpain Clinic as she was interested in the interdisciplinary approach to pain management and was eager to contribute to the development and understanding of such a prevalent yet misunderstood area of medicine.